 Excellent for: Self-drive

-Cooktown is a small town (population around 2,500) at the mouth of the Endeavour River, on Cape York Peninsula in the far north of Queensland where James Cook beached his ship, the Endeavour, for repairs in 1770.
-Both the town and Mount Cook (431 metres) behind the town were named after him.
+Cooktown is a small town at the mouth of the Endeavour River, on Cape York Peninsula in the far north of Queensland, where James Cook beached his ship, the Endeavour, in 1770.
+The surrounding area is rich in biodiversity and is home to many rare or unusual plants and animals.

 Ideal for viewing: laughing kookaburra, southern cassowary, Bennett’s tree kangaroo, striped possum, yellow-bellied glider